mickelindahl/docker_nginx/README.md

 ## Installation

-Make sure certbot is installed [see](https://letsencrypt.org/getting-started/)
+Make sure certbot is installed [more info](https://letsencrypt.org/getting-started/)

 Clone repository and cd into app directory